biggerpicturestudio/alfred-v1-docs/content/micro-components.md

 }
 ```

-This way the Section Settings popup will no present any options for Container Size, Vertical alignment option or padding sizes.
+This way the Section Settings popup will not present any options for Container Size, Vertical alignment option or padding sizes.

 <hr />